-So, Bill Carroll made Norma Jean into a professional model, which caused her to look for other work in the field after the war.
+So, Bill Carroll made Norma Jeane into a professional model, which caused her to look for other work in the field after the war.
 This led her to her first paid ad - a print ad for bandages.
 Now, we have the chain of causation: Carroll gave Norma Jeane her first model salary because he got that tip about the pretty girl from his pal David Conover.
-And Conover only went to Norma Jeane's radioplane factory and "discovered" her.
-Conover only went to the factory because his boss ordered him to get some shots of the radioplane manufacturing process - not of Marilyn, that was strictly accidental and fortuitous.
+And Conover only knew Marilyn because he went to Norma Jeane's radioplane factory and "discovered" her.
+Conover only went to the factory because his boss ordered him to get some shots of the drone manufacturing process - not of Marilyn, that was strictly accidental and fortuitous.
 And Conover's boss who started the whole thing and first brought maintenance worker Marilyn Monroe to world attention?

 |Marilyn's first paid ad work: an ad for bandages.
 She felt upstaged by the dog, so she never agreed to be filmed with a dog again.
 Photo by Bruno Bernard.|

 So, yes, there is a connection between Marilyn Monroe and World War II: she was discovered in a drone factory due to a decision made by Ronald Reagan, which gave her the start to her entire film career.
 The conflict and the opportunities that it provided very directly gave Marilyn her start in the professional world of modeling, which led to her film work, which led to you and I knowing her name.

 And, that is not the only connection of World War II to Marilyn Monroe's later career.